-People are struggling with diseases and disorders that you never know about.
+There are people struggling with diseases and disorders that you never know about.
 They look healthy and act “normal”.
 Often times they suffer in silence by choice, shame, or embarrassment.
 But many of these people are your friends, family, or loved ones.
-Today is no different.
-June 19th is World Sickle Cell Day, and while you may have heard of the disease, I want to put a couple of (cute) faces to it.
+Sickle Cell is an “invisible” disease.
+And while you may have heard of the disease, I want to put a couple of (cute) faces to it.

-Sickle cell is invisible.
+Sickle cell is an “invisible” disease.
 You can’t tell who has it or who doesn’t.
 You can’t see which part of the body it is affecting.
-There is nothing on the outside that can tell you the story of the inside.
+There is nothing on the outside of a person that can tell you the story on the inside.
 SCD is an inherited blood disorder that affects red blood cells.
 People with sickle cell disease have red blood cells that contain an abnormal type of hemoglobin (hemoglobin S).
 These red blood cells can become sickle-shaped (like a C) and have difficulty passing through small blood vessels.
 Anywhere blood can get “trapped”, like in the joints, can create what is called a pain crisis.

-Nothing prepares you for the things that you are unprepared for.
-One of our first pain crisis happened when my daughter was three.
+Nothing prepares you for the things that you are unprepared for (i.e. a pain crisis).
+Miss Double Digits’ first pain crisis happened when she was three.
 She was crying constantly and kept holding her elbow.
-Naturally we thought that she bumped into something while playing, but she just wouldn’t calm down.
-We eventually took her to Texas Children’s Hospital’s Emergency Room.
-After tests and x-rays, we discovered that this was actually a sickle cell event, a pain crisis.
-Blood was pooling in the joint at her elbow and was causing her pain.
-It was unreal to think that this is what the disease looked like.
-In my three-year-old.
-This would not be our last trip to the ER as she experienced several more pain crises until she turned five.
+Naturally, we thought that she bumped into something while playing, but she just wouldn’t calm down.
+We eventually took her to the emergency room of Texas Children’s Hospital.
+After several tests and x-rays, we discovered that it was actually a pain crisis.
+Blood was pooling in the joint at her elbow which was the source of her pain.
+It was unreal to think that this is what the disease looked like… in my three-year-old.
+And unfortunately, this would not be our last trip to the ER as she experienced several more pain crises until she turned five.

 Miss Double Digits is now her own advocate.
 She doesn’t need me to talk to the nurses or doctors about her care.
 She knows exactly what medication to take and when to take it.
 I am grateful that she is the type of child that can handle this type of disease.
-I allow her the space to help manage her own care, especially since the next seven years will disappear and she will be on her own.
-Don’t get me wrong, I am still Momma Bear when I need to be.
+I allow her the space to help manage her own care, especially since not long from now she will be out on her own.

-As for the boy, Stinker is only three so his journey with this disease is just beginning.
+As for my son, Stinker is only three so his journey with this disease is just beginning.
 Thankfully, he has not had any pain crisis since birth.
 I attribute this partially to a more aggressive course of treatment for him.
 Hydroxyurea is a medication that was formerly used to treat cancer patients until researchers figured out that it could be useful for SCD patients.
 It is known to lessen painful crisis episodes and prevent the need for blood transfusions.
-My daughter started hydroxyurea when she was five; Stinker started it at 14 months.
-They have a very positive response to this medication.
+Miss Double Digits started hydroxyurea when she was five; Stinker started it at 14 months.
+They both have had a very positive responses to this medication.

 However, Stinker’s most pressing issue was the nurses.
 He would give them the blues!
 At one point, it would take four nurses to just get his blood pressure and a blood draw.
 FOUR.
-But then his big sister came to the rescue.
+It took a few visits before we realized that we needed a specialized kind of help.
+Insert big sister, Miss Double Digits, to the rescue.
 She helped to calm him down and talk him through it.
 While I don’t think it made a big difference in the beginning, it has begun to get a lot easier.
 Now, we only need one (strong) nurse to make it through.